 - American Airlines – Dallas/Fort Worth, Miami

-- Avianca – Aruba, Barcelona, Boston, Buenos Aires, Cancun, Curaçao, Cusco, Florencia, Fortaleza, Fort Lauderdale, Guatemala City, Guayaquil, Havana, La Paz, Lima, London, Los Angeles, Madrid, Mexico City, Miami, New York JFK, Orlando, Panama City, Punta Cana, Rio de Janeiro, San Jose (Costa Rica), San Juan (Puerto Rico), San Salvador, Quito, Recife, Salvador de Bahia, Santiago, São Paulo and Washington-Dulles.
-And Avianca is adding flights to Munich on November 16, 1018 and Chicago on November 17, 2018.
+- Avianca – Aruba, Barcelona, Boston, Buenos Aires, Cancun, Chicago, Curaçao, Cusco, Florencia, Fortaleza, Fort Lauderdale, Guatemala City, Guayaquil, Havana, La Paz, Lima, London, Los Angeles, Madrid, Mexico City, Miami, Munich, New York JFK, Orlando, Panama City, Punta Cana, Rio de Janeiro, San Jose (Costa Rica), San Juan (Puerto Rico), San Salvador, Quito, Recife, Salvador de Bahia, Santiago, São Paulo and Washington-Dulles.

 - Avior Airlines – Caracas and Valencia

 - Copa Airlines – Panama City

 - Interjet – Cancun and Mexico City